MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/comparison-query.md

 11. In the **Define comparison groups** section, select the employees whom you want to compare with your subject population (the people you selected in the preceding step).
 For more information, see [Define comparison groups](#define-comparison-groups).

-12. In the **Select metrics** section, select what it is about the employees that you want to compare with the groups.
+12. In the **Select metrics** section, select the aspect of employee behavior that you want to compare with peer groups.
 For more information, see [Select metrics](#select-metrics).

 13. To run the query, select **Run** at the top right of the page.
 A message indicates that the query is running.
-The **Queries / Results** page appears.
-The query you started is shown with a status of “running”:
+The **Queries / Results** page appears and indicates that the query you started has a status of "running":

     ![Query is running](../images/wpa/tutorials/query-running-2.png)